MSDN-WhiteKnight/CilBrowser/README.md

     --output <OutputPath>

 Path to the directory where to write generated website files.
 When not specified, runs HTTP server that dynamically renders web pages instead of generating static website.
-The server mode is only supported when input path points to an assembly file (when input is source directory, output path is required).
+The server mode is only supported when input path points to an assembly file.

     --namespace <Namespace>